cube3power/atsd/rule-engine/functions-text.md

 Removes part of the string `s` that starts with the first occurrence of the given substring `p`.

-If `p` is empty or `null` or if it's not found, the function will return the original string `s` unchanged.
+If `p` is empty, `null`, or unable to be found, the function will return the original string `s` unchanged.

 Example: